konsumer/cyd-nomad/README.md

 The goal with this is to make it as easy as possible to create a kind of hybrid pocket-device, that does similar to RNode (like on a heltec v3) but also allows you to free yourself from using a phone or more expensive hardware (like those [fancier blackberry-keyboard things](https://lilygo.cc/products/t-deck?srsltid=AfmBOooNlbN6kFLsLGA_LThQp4CTwV2MoVRcYSb0au0VrHBD6YNL0vFe).)

-### Hardware

-- [CYDs](https://www.aliexpress.us/item/3256808128499162.html) are cool & cheap, self-contained, and easy to source.
-They have [pretty good support](https://github.com/witnessmenow/ESP32-Cheap-Yellow-Display)
-- SPI radio-board, like [this](https://www.aliexpress.us/item/3256805989899200.html) Get the right freq for your region (in US: 915)

 ### Features:

 - should cost well-under $20, with shipping